 Skip to main content

 For HTTP routes, Cordon fetches credentials from external secret stores per-request.
-PostgreSQL services currently resolve credentials at startup.
+PostgreSQL listeners currently resolve credentials at startup.
 Two sources are supported.

 1Password